Skip site navigation (1)Skip section navigation (2)

 TABS

-The tab status is displayed in the top-left corner of the screen.
-Five
+Tab status is displayed in the top-left corner of the screen.
+Five tab

 video.
-Tabs 1 through 4 are regular tabs and are indicated by '*' when
+Tabs 1-4 are regular tabs, indicated by '*' when inactive.

-inactive.
-When switching to an inactive tab, the new tab will be acti-
+When switching to an inactive tab, the new tab will be activated and

 SELECTION

-The names of the selected files are highlighted in reverse video.
-By
+Selected file names are highlighted in reverse video.
+By default, the

-default, the file under the cursor is automatically selected.
-When a
+file under the cursor is automatically selected.
+When the user per-

-manual selection mode, and the file under the cursor will no longer be
+and the file under the cursor is no longer auto-selected.
+Clearing all

-exit manual selection mode and return to the default state.
+selections exits manual mode, returning to the default state.

 sff allows file selection across directories.
 Each tab maintains its